 This route could help you to make the most of your property transactions.
 You want your investment wealth to continue paying dividends, and a 1031 exchange could be an option if you are looking to defer your capital gains taxes.
 Of course, you should speak to a tax professional to get more information on your unique situation before making your final decision.

 Wherever you are on your real estate investment journey, 1031 Crowdfunding is here to help.
 Through our offerings, investors are able to enjoy the benefits of owning real estate without having to put in the manual labor and stress of managing those properties.
-Join the Crowd today; we look forward to working together to help you reach your financial goals!
+Create a free investor account today; we look forward to working together to help you reach your financial goals!

 This material does not constitute an offer to sell or a solicitation of an offer to buy any security.
 An offer can only be made by a prospectus that contains more complete information on risks, management fees and other expenses.
 This literature must be accompanied by, and read in conjunction with, a prospectus or private placement memorandum to fully understand the implications and risks of the offering of securities to which it relates.
 As with all investing, investing in private placements are speculative in nature and involve a degree of risk, including loss of your principal.
 Past performance is not necessarily indicative of future results and forward-looking statements and projections are not guaranteed to achieve the results described and your actual returns may vary significantly.
 Investments in private placements are illiquid in nature and there may be no secondary market or ability to sell the investment should the need for liquidity arise.
 This material should not be construed as tax advice and you should consult with your tax advisor as individual tax situations will vary.
 Securities offered through Capulent, LLC Member FINRA, SIPC.